 Since 1996 FEDUT has been successfully supporting children from some of the most marginalised urban communities in Cali.
 As well as sponsoring them through their primary and secondary schooling they also run vocational and technical training schemes for youngsters from marginalised urban communities who leave school with little or no opportunity to enter into further education.
 Up to date they have trained 500 young people in IT skills, marketing and business administration, and accountancy, which is currently the most in-demand profession in the region.

 In November 2012 we embarked on our first partner project inaugurating our first apprenticeship training scheme in 2012.
 As a result of its success and the clear demand for well-trained accountants in the region we continue to carry out programmes jointly with FEDUT.
 Each course trains 30 underprivileged young people in IT and accountancy and includes modules on life skills and values as well as a comprehensive mentorship program.
 The course is designed to give them the necessary skills to start working as assistant accountants in local companies.
 The six month program consists of a three-month theoretical phase carried out in the classroom followed by three-month internship under the tutorship of the designated representative of a local firm.
 Our ultimate aim is that the student stays on in the company where he/she carried out their work experience as a full-time, salaried employee.
-Since our first course in 2012 we have trained 220 young people as assistant accountants, half of whom are currently in salaried employment in a related field.
-We started our eighth course for another 30 students in January 2017.
+Since our first course in 2012 we have trained over 250 young people from impoverished backgrounds as assistant accountants, half of whom are currently in salaried employment in a related field.
+We started our 10th and 11th courses with 60 students in October 2017.

 In the UK